angular/angular/docs/PUBLIC_API.md

 If you modify any part of a public API in one of the supported public packages, you must update the golden files that track the public API surface.
 If the golden files are not updated correctly, our test suite will detect the problem and the PR will fail to pass the tests.
 In such case a test error message will provide instructions for a command to run to update the golden files.
-The TS API Guardian provides a Bazel target that updates the current status of a given package.
-If you add to or modify the public API in any way, you must use [yarn](https://yarnpkg.com/) to execute the Bazel target in your terminal shell of choice (a recent version of `bash` is recommended).

 ```shell
 yarn bazel run //tools/public_api_guard:<modified_package>_api.accept